-Apart from these Fortran programs, the mcd directory also contains subdirectories whith examples of interfaces for other languages: idl, matlab, scilab and c_interfaces (which contains both C and C++ interface examples).
+Apart from these Fortran programs, the mcd directory also contains a subdirectory interfaces containing subdirectories whith examples of interfaces for other languages: idl, matlab, python and c_interfaces (which contains both C and C++ interface examples).
 See the acompanying README files and the MCD User Manual for details.